 Regardless of how UoM changes for inventory along your supply chain, ensure that your internal team has clarity about these discrepancies.
 For example, if your business tracks and resells paint by gallon but purchases it from a manufacturer in 20-gallon vats, your inventory management system should reflect the change.
 Your inventory app (or spreadsheet) should identify the UoM as 1 gallon, but your ordering protocols should also clarify the vendor’s UoM.

-How to keep track of UoM using inventory management software
+How to keep track of UoM using Sortly

 Your business should implement an inventory management system that tracks UoM and can help your business create more accurate, efficient inventory tracking processes.
-Fortunately, modern inventory management software allows your business to track inventory by customized UoM.
+Fortunately, Sortly inventory management software helps your business track UoM while offering key automation features that also speed up every other aspect of inventory management.

 You can use an app like Sortly to clearly define units of measure for every item in your inventory.
 The app allows you to designate various UoM for every item on your inventory list.
 These UoM include pounds, kilograms, yards, meters, gallons, and more.
 You can also use notes, custom fields, or other features to detail UoM variations between vendors and customers.